Best Approaches and Tools for Risk Identification

 Identifying different assumptions of the project and determining their validity further helps identify risks for the business.

 The first step is to identify assumptions that are being made.
-These may vary depending on the nature of the particular strategy, but there are certain assumptions applicable across all business strategies.
+These may vary depending on the nature of the particular strategy, but certain assumptions are applicable across all business strategies.

 1) Market Assumptions